JakeSeib/cryptoquotes-client/Planning/user-stories.md

   show overall performance metrics for a user
 - Get a hint: get currently highlighted letter for free
 - Better difficulty setting
+- Pagination for quotes (within each category- i.e. app, yours, others)
+- Save partial progress on quotes (potentially with componentWillUnmount)